Skyhorse Publishing: Growth and expansion

 In June 2017, a group of Skyhorse employees announced intentions to hold a union election in order to join United Auto Workers Local 2110.
 According to a National Labor Relations Board count, staffers fell short of the votes needed on November 30, 2018, with 18 voting for, 28 voting against, and an additional 23 votes submitted but counted as ineligible ballots.

-In April 2018, Skyhorse announced “a major reorganization” with job cuts of 16 full-time positions and plans “to reduce new titles published by ‘approximately 25 percent’ in 2018” compared to 2017, when it released 1,120 titles.
+In April 2018, Skyhorse announced "a major reorganization" with job cuts of 16 full-time positions and plans "to reduce new titles published by 'approximately 25 percent' in 2018" compared to 2017, when it released 1,120 titles.
 Publisher Tony Lyons announced the decision in response to a decline in net sales by 19% in 2017, and issues related to paper shortages and book distribution.

 Skyhorse and Simon & Schuster released the news in July 2018 that Simon & Schuster will distribute Skyhorse titles in the U.S. and most markets and territories around the world beginning on January 1, 2019.

+In 2023, Skyhorse acquired Regnery Publishing with its 1,548 titles, making Regnery a Skyhorse imprint.
+Skyhorse acquired All Seasons Press in 2024, adding it as a new imprint and its list of titles to the Skyhorse portfolio.